 Almond Press produce a regularly updated list of competitions which details the competition, fee, max word count, top prize and entry date.
 It’s a good resource and, while I am not patronizing the individual instances, I would suggest it might be a good place to start to look into the validity (or not) of competitions running.

 Do you agree?
 Disagree?
-Have you had positive or negative experience of writing competitions.
+Have you had a positive or negative experience of writing competitions?
 Comment and let me know and I’ll share.